 If you take out this Green Deal Finance, the money is paid back through your energy bills.
-The idea is the savings made through the energy efficiency measures cover the loan repayments, although this is not guaranteed.
+The idea is the savings made through the energy efficiency measures cover the loan repayments - known as the 'Golden Rule' - although this is not guaranteed.

 It's a commercial loan that you can choose to take out - it is not a government grant and is not supported by money from the government.